top of page

 Background and Professional work

-I have worked as a professional singer for many years, singing in live bands (country, rock, pop, R&B,) as well as some musical theater.
-I currently front The Claudettes, a roots based "garage punk-cabaret" band, as well as the highly versatile rock cover band: The Wiseguys.
-I've recorded as a lead vocalist and session vocalist.
+I have worked as a professional singer for many years, singing in live bands (country, rock, pop, R&B,) as well as in musical theater.
+I currently front The Claudettes, a roots based "garage punk-cabaret" band.
+I've recorded many times as both a lead vocalist and session vocalist.

 My students are current industry professionals and hobbyists of many genres.
 Each singer's process is highly individual.